 Meet Our Professionals

 Andrea is trained in TF-CBT, CBT, EMDR, Play Therapy, Sand Tray, Alpha-Stim, and Love and Logic parenting curriculum.
 Her studies and continued education have focused on trauma and play therapy.
-She is also trained to assess children under the age of 5.
-She provides clinical supervision for those individuals who are looking to be fully licensed.
+She is trained to assess children under the age of 5, and holds a Child Specialist Certification, providing EMDR with children.
+She also is able to provide clinical supervision for those individuals who are working towards being fully licensed.

 Education: Andrea Wells received her Bachelor Degree in Social Work from the University of Wisconsin – Eau Claire, and her graduate degree in Clinical Social Work, with an emphasis in mental health, at the University of Wisconsin – Madison.

 Personal Interests: Andrea enjoys the outdoors and sunshine.
 Her family plays a big role in her life, as well as her pets.
 She has three dogs and one cat she enjoys dearly.
 In her free time, she appreciates running, going to the beach, making jewelry, scrapbooking, and spending time learning about and working with essential oils.

 Shelly is a licensed psychotherapist contracted with Superior Counseling LLC.
 She received a Bachelor of Arts degree from University of MN Duluth with focus in sociology, psychology, and cultural studies.
 After graduating, she joined AmeriCorps where she worked with homeless and runaway youth and their families through a community mental health agency.
 This is where she discovered her passion for working with youth who have experienced chronic family stress and trauma.
 After completing her service term, she returned to UMD and received a Master of Social Work degree.
 She has since obtained her Licensed Independent Clinical Social Worker (LICSW) status in 2015.